Why Using a Private Search Engine Actually Matters: What is Search Encrypt?

 Private Search Engine Browser Extensions

 Another way to add to your search privacy is to use private search engines as browser extensions.
-You just add these to your browser, like Google Chrome or Mozilla Firefox, and will either redirect your searches to a private search engine or switch your default search engine to its private search engine.
+You just add these to your browser, like Google Chrome or Mozilla Firefox, and may either redirect your searches to a private search engine or switch your default search engine to its private search engine.

 Try these Private Search Extensions

 - Search Encrypt: Search Encrypt’s extension is unique from many other search engine extensions, because it can protect you from other search engines that may track you information.
-If the extension detects you are searching on a tracked search engine, it will securely redirect you to Search Encrypt’s private search engine.
+If the extension detects you are searching on a tracked search engine, it may securely redirect you to Search Encrypt’s private search engine.

 - StartPage – Private Search Engine: This extension just changes your default search engine to StartPage.com.
 If you currently use Google, this alternative search engine delivers the same results with added privacy protection.